stephenmussel/giphy-saga-project/README.md

 _Duration: 2 Day Sprint_

 Built a Giphy searching and favoriting application which allows the user to save images and sort them into categories.

-This roject utilizes React, Redux, Redux-Saga and integrate them with a 3rd party API.
+This project utilizes React, Redux, Redux-Saga and integrates them with the Giphy API.

-Directly above this is how long it took you to develop the project.
 Your project description goes here.
 What problem did you solve?
 How did you solve it?

 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Sed aliquam at massa in faucibus.
 Etiam volutpat, risus non mollis convallis, velit nisi pulvinar mi, eu faucibus orci nisi eget nibh.
 Integer a velit pretium, volutpat arcu eleifend, fringilla elit.
 Cras erat sapien, convallis venenatis tellus vitae, feugiat dictum felis.